The key to every salesperson’s success is knowing their profitability. The same goes for Amazon FBA merchants.

 I recommend that every new seller on Amazon use Fulfillment by Amazon.
 This is because sub-contracting your product’s shipping to Amazon frees up a huge load.
 Not having that extra work allows you to shift your concern to other tasks in your business.

-Either way, whether you opt to go for a drop shipper or Amazon FBA, a fee will be charged.
-The only difference is that Amazon will subtract your FBA fee straight from your sales.
-This means you won’t be charged separately.
-Every two weeks, Amazon gives your sales profits to you.
-Your profits will have Amazon seller fees and shipping costs already subtracted from them.
-This is where a Fulfillment By Amazon revenue calculator comes in handy (and also an Amazon FBA shipping calculator).
-This article only provides Amazon FBA fees for the United States, though.
+Either way, a fee will be charged if you opt to go for a drop shipper or FBA.
+The only difference is that AMZ will subtract your FBA fee straight from your sales.
+It means you won’t be charged separately.
+Every two weeks, AMZ gives your sales profits to you.
+Your profits will have seller fees and shipping costs already subtracted from them.
+It is where a Fulfillment By Amazon revenue calculator comes in handy (and an Amazon FBA shipping calculator).
+This article only provides FBA fees for the United States, though.
 Not every country has the same policies.

 • videos